Chris-m18/Video-Game-Trivia/README.md

 ### MVP/PostMVP

-getting API working, scorboard working and
+getting API working, scorboard working,use flexbox to style css

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

 - Find and use external api
 - Render data on page
 - Get Bottons to work with currect answer
+- scord tracked

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- styling page extensively
+- moving backgrond
+- x anmation when you answer choose wrong answer
--get some animation
+- get some animation when yu chose correct answer

 ## Project Schedule